Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Comparison to available TB models

 \section{Comparison to available TB models}

 In the following we compare the parameterizations obtained in this work to available TB parameterizations.
 Simple TB models have been used for many years to rationalize observations from experiment or electronic structure calculations.
-We compare the results from our downfolding procedure to the reduced TB approximation and to canonical TB models for $sp$ and $d$-valent materials.
+We compare the results from our downfolding procedure to the reduced TB approximation and to canonical TB models for $sp$- and $d$-valent materials.
 We further give a brief comparison to other TB methods, namely NRL-TB and DFTB.
+The parameterization of TB bond parameters in this work covers only the contribution of the bond energy to the TB total energy.
+Therefore the following discussion is based on comparisons of the TB bond parameters and the resulting electronic density of states (DOS).
+For a detailed discussion of the physical origin and the parameterization of all contributions we refer the reader to recent descriptions of TB/BOP parameterizations~\cite{0965-0393-23-7-074004,Ferrari-19,Ladines-20}.